Mel Blanc: Animation voice work during the golden age of Hollywood

 In December 1936, Mel Blanc joined Leon Schlesinger Productions, which was producing theatrical cartoon shorts for Warner Bros.
-After sound man Treg Brown was put in charge of cartoon voices, and Carl Stalling became music director, Brown introduced Blanc to animation directors Tex Avery, Bob Clampett, Friz Freleng, and Frank Tashlin, who loved his voices.
-The first cartoon Blanc worked on was Picador Porky (1937) as the voice of Porky's drunken friends who dress up as a bull.
-He soon after received his first starring role when he replaced Joe Dougherty as Porky Pig's voice in Porky's Duck Hunt, which marked the debut of Daffy Duck, also voiced by Blanc.
+Pictures.
+After sound man Treg Brown was put in charge of cartoon voices, and Carl W. Stalling became music director, Brown introduced Blanc to animation directors Tex Avery, Bob Clampett, Friz Freleng, and Frank Tashlin, who loved his voices.
+The first cartoon Blanc worked on was Picador Porky (1937) as the voice of Porky Pig's drunken friends who dress up as a bull.
+He soon after received his first starring role when he replaced Joe Dougherty as Porky's voice in Porky's Duck Hunt, which marked the debut of Daffy Duck, also voiced by Blanc.

 Following this, Blanc became a very prominent vocal artist for Warner Bros., voicing a wide variety of the Looney Tunes characters.
 Bugs Bunny, as whom Blanc made his debut in A Wild Hare (1940), was known for eating carrots frequently (especially while saying his catchphrase "Eh, what's up, doc?").
 To follow this sound with the animated voice, Blanc would bite into a carrot and then quickly spit into a spittoon.
 One often-repeated story is that Blanc was allergic to carrots, which Blanc denied.

 In Disney's Pinocchio, Blanc was hired to perform the voice of Gideon the Cat.
 However, it was eventually decided to have Gideon be a mute character (similar to Dopey from Snow White and the Seven Dwarfs), so all of Blanc's recorded dialogue was deleted except for a solitary hiccup, which was heard three times in the finished film.